blabla1337/skf-flask/skf/markdown/knowledge_base/59-knowledge_base--Does_The_application_enforce_the_use_of_secure_passwords._--.md

 **Solution:**

 The user should be enforced to use secure passwords.
-This can be done by using a password policy.
+This can be done by using a passphrase policy.
 Also known top 1000 passwords should also be forbidden.

 **NOTE:** Never put restrictions on the password the user submits.
 Some applications for instance do not allow passwords longer than twenty chars.
 This is an example of bad